 Tommy: Sometimes you don’t sound like it.
 There’s a lot of people around. <- great move! presses on, forces him to apologize again

 Billy: I’m only kidding.
 We’re having a party.

-Notice thought that in the end Batts snaps out of passive aggressiveness to being purely aggressive.
+Notice though that in the end Batts snaps out of passive aggressiveness to being purely aggressive.

 11. Tentative Aggression

-Sometimes it’s not just reports but also bosses avoid direct confrontation.
+Sometimes it’s not just employees but also bosses who avoid direct confrontation.

-And if he feels he is unjustly targeted, he should be a bit stronger in his replies.
+And if the employee feels he is unjustly targeted, he should be a bit stronger in his replies.
 Shaking his head instead is a typical sign that he is building resentment for what he perceives is unfair nitpicking.